Tell us a bit about yourself, your role and your time at Queen Mary

 Favourite spot on any of our campuses?

-If you could tell the incoming students one piece of advice, what would it be?
+If you could recommend one thing the students union offers for students to get involved in, what would it be?